luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

     pass

-First method, :code:`decode`, is called whenever a NN packet arrives from the pipeline (stored as a :code:`packet` param) also providing a :code:`nn_manager` object that contains all nn-related info that was used by the script (like input size etc.)
+First method, :code:`decode`, is called whenever a NN packet arrives from the pipeline (stored as a :code:`packet` param) also providing a :code:`nn_manager` object that contains all nn-related info that was used by the script (like input size etc.).
-The goal of this function is to decode the arriving packets from neural network blob into a meaningful results that can be later displayed.
+The goal of this function is to decode the received packets from the NN blob into meaningful results that can later be displayed.

-Second one, :code:`draw`, is called with the nn results (returned from :code:`decode`), :code:`nn_manager` object and :code:`frames` array, having :code:`[(<frame_name>, <frame>), (<frame_name>, <frame>), ...]` items.
-This array will contain frames you'll specify you want to have with :code:`-s/--show` param.
+Second one, :code:`draw`, is called with the NN results (returned from :code:`decode`), :code:`nn_manager` object and :code:`frames` array, having :code:`[(<frame_name>, <frame>), (<frame_name>, <frame>), ...]` items.
+This array will contain frames that were specified with the :code:`-s/--show` param.
 The goal of this function is to draw the decoded results onto received frames.

-Below, you can find an example :code:`handle.py` file that decodes and display MobilenetSSD-based results.
+Below, you can find an example :code:`handle.py` file that decodes and displays MobilenetSSD-based results.

 .. code-block:: python